Metalios/AsaModCleaner/README.md

 ### Can I contribute to ASA Mod Cleaner?
 Absolutely!
 Contributions are welcome.
 Feel free to open issues or submit pull requests in the GitHub repository to help improve ASA Mod Cleaner.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve ASA Mod Cleaner.

+## Disclaimer
+ASA Mod Cleaner is not endorsed by or affiliated with Steam, Studio Wildcard (makers of ARK: Survival Ascended), or any of their affiliates.
+All product names, trademarks, and registered trademarks are property of their respective owners.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contact
 If you encounter issues or have questions, please open an issue in the GitHub repository, or reach out directly.

 ---
 **ASA Mod Cleaner** makes ARK: Survival Ascended mod management easy, freeing players from the hassle of manually identifying and uninstalling unwanted mods.
 Keep your game clean, organized, and under your control!